NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-clustering.md

     </div>
 </section>

+The Radial Network uses the library *NetworkX* to help develop relationships between teh data using nodes.
+In this instance, the nodes are illustrative of differnt 'branchings' of similarity.
+In this case, because the data was paritioned the radial network may not be illustrative of the entire dataset.
+After closer analysis, the majority of the words illustrated in the network begin with the letter A.

+This may be because of how the Cosine Distance metric calculates, and because the columns were alphabetical it may have granted a higher weight to that of the words which came first in the DTM.
+This is further illustrated in the differences from K-Means Clustering, and also the wordcloud generated from the normalized DTM in R.
 <section>
 <div style="display: flex; flex-direction: column; justify-content: center; align-items: center;">
   <iframe src="/assets/images/hclust radial small.html" width="100%" height="500px" style="border: none;" allowfullscreen></iframe>